-- To help with restocking the Food Pantry in our new Center 4 Hope, see the sign up here.
+- Sarah could use your help with restocking the Food Pantry in the Center 4 Hope, see the sign up here.
 (Ages 13 and under need to serve with an adult.)
 Any questions, please email Sarah Jacobs.

-- To serve with Kids’ Sundays (Small Group Leader, Check-In Team, Kids Worship Leader, at-home craft prep and more), click here for more details and to sign up.
+- Becky could use your help on Kids’ Sundays (Small Group Leader, Check-In Team, Kids Worship Leader, at-home craft prep and more), click here for more details and to sign up.
 For additional questions, contact Becky Kilbride.

 For 912 Youth Only

 Hope Youth FAQs

 This is the name for our Youth Ministry program here at Hope Church.
 It’s open to all Youth from 6th Grade to 12th Grade and is led by John Brown, our Youth Director.
 Our mission is to walk with youth, discipling them in faith, life, and mission.

 The name of our high-school aged Youth Ministry (grades 9 through 12).